omidmt/rira/README.md

         user( meta: [key: [ 'email' ], update: false], email: 'user@app.com', name: 'UserTest', password: 'User@1234', passwordConfirmation: 'User@1234', roles: [ [name: 'TestRole'] ]  )
     }

+### Data Sources
+The data sources can be added in run-time through the DataConnection page or its classes as domain.
+By adding new data connection it will try to add it to application context by the defined name.
+That name can be used when using DataConnectionService to execute queries.

+### Caches
+In order to reduce number of DB transactions for the configurations which are mostly readable than changeable some hash maps are defined as follow to ease access and improve performance of framework.
+They are refresh automatically on every change in those domain.

+Global Configuration (Class.MapName)

+Konfig.KONFIGS The key/value of configurations that can be used anywhere and edited in GUI Node.NODES The hostname/Node dictionary
+Node.NODES_IP the hostname/[IP1,...] dictionary that include an array of all connectivity plans' IP of the node DataConnection.DATASOURCES name/DataSource keep datasource

+### Konfig
+Konfig domain allows to cache configuration that may be used in application that mentioned in Cache section.
+The value of the this cache can be any kind of objects, but they are kept in DB as String, so a converter method may be required to convert and make those object in run-time.
+Also that converter methos can initialize the default values in case it is not added.
+If a key/value is not initialized it may raise an exception in run-time where it is referenced.

+Having own converter for own configuration, a converter must be defined as a class that suffixed by KonfigConverter and the method must be static, like the following class

+'''groovy
+class XYZKonfigConverter
+{
+    def static convert(){
+        KONFIGS.debug = KONFIGS.debug?.toLowerCase() == 'true'
+        KONFIGS.appName = KONFIGS.appName ?: Holders.grailsApplication.mergedConfig.grails.plugin.rira.appName
+        KONFIGS.StrictHostKeyChecking = ( KONFIGS.StrictHostKeyChecking?.toLowerCase() == 'yes' || KONFIGS.StrictHostKeyChecking?.toLowerCase() == 'no' ) ?
+KONFIGS.StrictHostKeyChecking : 'no'
+    }
+}
+'''

 ### Todo's